Winnipeg Sun

-The Winnipeg Sun is a daily tabloid newspaper in Winnipeg, Manitoba, Canada.
+The Winnipeg Sun is a daily newspaper in Winnipeg, Manitoba, Canada.

-It is owned by Postmedia following its acquisition of Sun Media, and shares many characteristics typical of Sun tabloids, including an emphasis on local news stories, extensive sports coverage, a Canadian conservatism editorial stance, and a daily Sunshine Girl.
+It is owned by The Klein Group circa 2024.
+Following its acquisition of Sun Media, opinion plus an emphasis on local news stories, and extensive sports coverage.

-The newspaper, like most of those in the Canadian Sun chain, are known for short, snappy news stories aimed primarily at working class readers.
-The Sun's layout is based somewhat upon that of British tabloids.

 The newspaper is distributed throughout the Winnipeg metro region through retail sales, vending machines and home delivery.
-According to Canadian Newspaper Association figures, the newspaper's average weekday circulation for the second quarter of 2016 (April-June) is 44,424.
+According to Canadian Newspaper Association figures, the newspaper's average weekday circulation for the second quarter of 2016 (April–June) is 44,424.
 This figure was 36,905 on Saturdays, and 38,079 on Sundays.

 History

 On August 27, 1980, Southam Newspapers closed the Winnipeg Tribune after 90 years in publication, leaving Winnipeg with only one daily newspaper, the Winnipeg Free Press.

 While planning for the Winnipeg Sun was taking place, another group that was publishing The Downtowner and The Suburban, had publicly stated in their editorial they were strongly considering transforming their weeklies into Winnipeg's next major daily newspaper; this, however, did not happen.

 In response to demand for a new newspaper voice in the city, the Winnipeg Sun was announced at a press conference in October 1980, and first published on November 5, 1980.
 Its founders were Al Davies, Frank Goldberg, William (Bill) A. Everitt and Tom Denton, with Denton being the first publisher.
 It initially published Monday, Wednesday and Friday editions.
 Afternoon home delivery began on December 19, 1980.
 Carriers collected $1.50 every two weeks from subscribers.

 It extended its publication cycle to include Tuesday and Thursday editions on April 27, 1981.
 The paper added a Sunday edition on September 12, 1982.
 The Sun moved to seven-day publication in 1992.

 Because the newspaper did not normally publish a Tuesday edition, a special edition reporting on assassination attempt of U.S. President Ronald Reagan was printed on March 31, 1981.

 Starting August 4, 1981, the Sun moved to a morning home-delivery schedule.
 The newspapers were expected to be done by 6:30 a.m.

 On March 10, 1982, the Sun reduced the size of the paper to more closely resemble that of the other tabloid-size newspapers.